 If one looks exclusively at purchases FRMs are about 90% of the market.

 Selecting a 30-year over other options comes with many benefits.
 Some of the benefits are:

-While there are many benefits of selecting a 30-year, many lenders attempt to lump additional costs of fees into the mortgage.
-Some of the most common costs or fees that should be avoided are as follows:
+While there are many benefits of selecting a 30-year, some lenders attempt to lump additional costs of fees into the mortgage.
+Paying closing costs is ultimately unavoidable, as you have to cover the bank's costs & those who tell you there are "no closing costs" typically roll these costs into the loan via a higher interest rate.
+Some of the most common costs or fees that borrowers should be aware of are as follows:

 The Federal Reserve has started to taper their bond buying program.
 Lock in today's low rates and save on your loan.